Michael Cusack (rugby union)

 Michael Cusack (born 7 November 1984 in Doncaster, England) is a British former international rugby union player who last played for Yorkshire Carnegie.
 His usual position is at tighthead prop.
-He has previously played for Glasgow Warriors, Newcastle Falcons and Doncaster Knights.
+He has previously played for the Glasgow Warriors, the Newcastle Falcons and the Doncaster Knights.

 Rugby Union career

 Professional career

-He started with Leeds Tykes.
-From Leeds, he signed for Doncaster Knights at the end of the 2007–08 season.
+He started his professional career playing for the Leeds Tykes.
+From Leeds, he signed for the Doncaster Knights at the end of the 2007–08 season.

 Cusack moved to Glasgow Warriors in the summer of 2011.

 After 48 matches for the Warriors spanning five seasons, Cusack signed for Newcastle Falcons on 1 March 2016 He played 4 matches for the Falcons in the Aviva Premiership, making 2 starts and 2 sub appearances.

 On the 10 June 2016 it was announced that Cusack signed with Yorkshire Carnegie on a 2-year deal.
 He made his final appearance against London Irish in the Championship play off final in May 2017.
 Cusack missed the 2017-18 season through a neck injury which led to him announcing his retirement from rugby in January 2018.